akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 ```

 #### 5.3) The configure screen will give you several options.
-Note that the compute capability will depend on your hardware.  verify your gpu and it's compute capability [using this link](https://developer.nvidia.com/cuda-gpus)
+Note that the compute capability will depend on your hardware.  verify your gpu and it's compute capability [using this link](https://developer.nvidia.com/cuda-gpus).
+Your should enter information in your configuration screen similar to this screenshot.
+Be sure to actuallly check that all of your paths exist.

 Please specify the location of python.
 [Default is /usr/bin/python]: /usr/bin/python3.6